bmedici/rest-ftp-daemon/README.md

   * environment-aware configuration in a YAML file
   * daemon process is tagged with its name and environment in process lists
   * global dashboard directly served within the daemon HTTP interface
-  * support pooling of worker to separate capacity among jobs
+  * support pooling of worker to dedicate workers to groups of jobs

 * File management ans transferts
   * allow authentication in FTP target in a standard URI-format